 The first webinar was held on May 31, 2022 (in Russian and English) for Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.

 The second webinar was held on June 1, 2022, for Estonia, Georgia, Latvia, Lithuania, Moldova and Ukraine.

 The webinar videos will be posted soon.

-A summary meeting to review and discuss the findings will be held September 13-15, 2022, in Almaty, Kazakhstan and a final report will be released in 2023.
+A summary meeting to review and discuss the findings was held September 13-15, 2022, in Almaty, Kazakhstan and a final report will be released in 2023.